Bringing the Bible to Life Using Storytelling, Puppetry, and Drama

 The group gathering area seating should be comfortable and flexible.
 Folding aluminum chairs are fine if that is all that is available, but they are uncomfortable for small children whose legs dangle.
 A handy volunteer could make benches.
 Or have a pile of carpet squares or inexpensive bathmats.

-A full-length mirror is a good thing to have in the room: it allows the students to see how they look in costume.
-It is also useful for exercises that involve showing emotion -- the students can practice making faces at themselves.
+A full-length mirror is an option to have in the room.
 If the mirror is in front of the puppet stage, it also allows the students to see how their puppets look when they are on-stage.

 Puppet Stages: